“Last night, as I was sleeping

 Tips: Be sure to start harvesting your first crop of bok choy before the hot weather sets in.
 Hot weather tends to make the bok choy go to seed quickly.
 You don’t have to pull the entire plant though (although this is fine as well), you can simply harvest the outer leaves and let the inner leaves mature.

 Tips: Kale prefers cool temperatures.
 The flavor will also be sweetened by a touch of frost, but it can be grown in spring, summer or fall.
 It’s an easy crop to grow and oh so very, very good for you.
 Just remember to keep your kale plants well watered.
 Along with cool temperatures, keeping the soil moist helps kale leaves remain sweet and crisp, rather than tough and bitter.

-Lacinato kale is also often called dinosaur kale and I think this picture depicts why.
+Lacinato kale is also often called dinosaur kale.

 Tips: If you grow nothing else, plant a pot of kale.
 It is one of the most nutritious, delicious and simple greens to grow.
 Young leaves make a wonderful addition to fresh salads; more mature leaves are great in a stir-fry or as a dressed (marinated) salad.